“The light shines in the darkness, and the darkness has not overcome it.” – John 1:5

-Of course, the greatest example of that is the cross.
+Of course, the greatest example of ultimate victory when all seemed bleak, is the cross.
 For a moment, it appeared that the devil had won.
-But three days later, the Light was turned on, never to be snuffed out again.
-For in the end, the Light of Jesus always overpowers the darkness.
+Until three days later, the Light returned – never to be snuffed out again.
+For, in the end, the Light of Jesus ALWAYS overpowers the darkness.

 When God blesses us, He has more than us in mind.